alexmx/ios-ui-automation-overview/README.md

 ```bash
 bundle install
 ```
+If you get an error related to `nokogiri` installation, please consider this installation [guide](http://www.nokogiri.org/tutorials/installing_nokogiri.html) for `nokogiri` gem.

 For **Appium** we will need to install Appium server separately.
 For this demo we will use Appium server standalone app.
 ![Appium Standalone App](/assets/appium.png)